How to Submit a Guest Post – Guidelines for Your Money Geek

 Affiliate, CPA, or CPL Offers

-Do I Wanna Link to Your Epic Content?
+Do I want a Link to Your Epic Content?

 I purchased a totally rad gaming PC when I launched the blog.
 It's tricked out with the latest hotness and can surf the web at blazing fast speeds.
 So I'm capable of doing my research and finding quality resources to link to in my posts.

 Also, the computer was pretty expensive, and blogs are not exactly free.
 You have to pay for hosting, software, tech geeks for when the software goes nuts, email providers, Girl Scout Cookies, things to distract the cat from rubbing on your gaming pc when your blogging, and more.

-If I spent all day handing out links, I wouldn't be able to work on my site.
+If I spent all day handing out links, I wouldn't work on my site.
 Then I would run out of Girl Scout Cookies, and Dell's finance department would send Vince over to take the PC back.
 (You cant pay those guys with backlinks)

 But, I digress, so to stay in the good graces of the Girl Scouts, the cat, and the money nerds over at Dell, I can't give you free advertising on my blog.

-If you would like to send me cookies, links, or deal with Vinny, then maybe we can talk.
+If you would like to send me cookies, links, or deal with Vinny, maybe we can talk.